vantage-sh/docs.vantage.sh/docs/connecting_confluent.md

 - Organization
 - Service (e.g., Kafka)
+- Category (e.g., Kafka Storage)
 - Resource
-- Category (e.g., Kafka Storage)

 You can also view credits or discounts for Confluent costs in Cost Reports.

-At the top of any Confluent Cost Report, click **Settings**.
-Then toggle on/off **Credits** and/or **Discounts**.
+1. At the top of any Confluent Cost Report, click **Settings**.
+2. Then, toggle on/off **Credits** and/or **Discounts**.

+## Active Resources

+Confluent Kafka Clusters are synced as active resources and available in [resource reports](/active_resources).